-Review: How I use Field Notes Notebooks for traveling
+Review: Field Notes Notebooks and use for traveling

 I consider myself a "digital guy".
 My life is as paperless as possible and I use several apps for planning a trip and during my travels.